avshabanov/spring-mongo-min/README.md

 spring-mongo-min
 ================

-Minimalistic mongo support for Spring-driven projects
+Minimalistic mongo support for Spring-driven projects.

+*Note*, that at the moment this is experimental project and its functionality will grow as time goes by.

 ## Motivation